cashbee-team/budgea_client/docs/BanksApi.md

 api_instance = BudgeaClient::BanksApi.new

-id_user = "id_user_example" # String | Hint: you can use 'me' or 'all'
+id_user = 'id_user_example' # String | Hint: you can use 'me' or 'all'

 id_connection = 56 # Integer |

 opts = {
   active: true, # BOOLEAN | Set if the connection synchronisation is active
-  expire: DateTime.parse("2013-10-20T19:20:30+01:00"), # DateTime | Set expiration of the connection to this date
+  expire: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | Set expiration of the connection to this date
-  login: "login_example", # String | Set login to this new login
+  login: 'login_example', # String | Set login to this new login
-  password: "password_example", # String | Set password to this new password
+  password: 'password_example', # String | Set password to this new password
-  expand: "expand_example" # String |
+  expand: 'expand_example' # String |
 }

 begin